skeeto/elisp-latch/README.md

-# Latches and Promises in Emacs Lisp
+# Promises and Latches for Emacs Lisp

 This package (ab)uses `accept-process-output` and processes to provide asynchronous blocking, allowing other functions to run before the